Zu18/Colour-Palette/README.md

 2. Improve the "add tile" functionality to create a new tile after the current tile.
 3. Set the background color of the newly added tile as a mix of the two nearest tiles.
 4. Save palettes to localStorage.
+5. Add tooltips for "Remove", "Add" and "Drag" buttons (on hover).